📊

 For members with DB pension entitlements, safety varies by country and scheme.
 The UK's Pension Protection Fund (PPF) provides a safety net — if your employer's DB scheme becomes insolvent, the PPF pays 90-100% of benefits up to the PPF compensation cap.
 Netherlands has the Pensioenfonds as regulated entities with DNB oversight and funding requirements.
 Switzerland's BVG insurance provides protection up to specific limits.
 Germany has the Pensions-Sicherungs-Verein (PSVaG) — insolvency protection for company pensions.
 France has AGIRC-ARRCO as a pay-as-you-go system with no pre-funded buffer beyond 1 year's reserves.
 Italy has COVIP oversight but weaker protection frameworks.
 For DC pension funds (where the investment risk is with the member), the 'safety' issue is different — market risk, not insolvency risk.

 The Wet toekomst pensioenen (Wtp — Future Pensions Act), effective July 2023, requires all Dutch pension funds (the world's largest pension assets relative to GDP — over 200% of GDP) to transition from defined benefit (DB) to collective defined contribution (CDC/IDC) by January 2028.
 This means individual pension pots replace collective promises.
-The reform is occurring during a period of strong pension fund surpluses (~126% coverage ratio) — allowing the transition to be made with full asset values rather than in deficit.
+The reform is occurring during a period of strong pension fund surpluses (about 126% coverage ratio) — allowing the transition to be made with full asset values rather than in deficit.
 For individual pension participants: their future pension income will depend more directly on their own pot and investment returns — less on collective guarantees.
 For the Dutch pension system: the transition improves long-term sustainability and intergenerational fairness.

 Sources & References